minho-sama/Battleship/README.md

 # Getting Started with Create React App
-A battleship game to practice TDD </br>
+A battleship game to practice TDD - made for The Odin Project curriculum </br>
 Live preview: